 Rafe Guttman, a disreputable private eye, is hired by Katharine Verdoux to find her missing brother Caleb.
 The search leads Rafe to a brothel being operated beneath a mortuary where the vampire Lilith uses the working women to lure men for her to feed upon.

 Bordello of Blood was the second of the films spun off from the cable anthology series Tales from the Crypt (1989-96).
 The first film Tales from the Crypt Presents Demon Knight (1995) was so-so but was generally well received and obtained a number of good reviews within the genre.
 Bordello of Blood was the second but was reviled by everybody.
-Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Tales from the Crypt Presents Ritual (2001) but that dithered around in release for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.
+Its’ lack of success fairly much brought about an end to the Tales from the Crypt film series – there was the subsequent Ritual (2002) but that dithered around in release for some time, eventually being dumped straight to video minus the Tales from the Crypt banner.

 Bordello of Blood was directed by Gilbert Adler who had produced the tv series and also directed the Crypt Keeper sequences for the first film.
 Like Demon Knight, Bordello of Blood is a self-contained single story rather than an anthology with the only connection between either film and the tv series being the introductory figure of the Crypt Keeper and his campy puns.